Systolic Blood Pressure

 What is systolic blood pressure?

 For every heartbeat, blood pressure varies between systolic and diastolic pressures.
 Systolic pressure is the peak pressure in the arteries, which generated at the end of the cardiac cycle when the ventricles are contracting.

-Blood pressure readings are measured in millimeters of mercury (mmHg), and it is noted as two numbers, example 110 over 70 (i.e. 110/70).
+Blood pressure readings measured in millimeters of mercury (mmHg) and are noted as two numbers, for example, 110 over 70 (i.e., 110/70).
 The top number (110 mmHg) is the systolic blood pressure reading.
 It represents the maximum pressure generated when the heart contracts (beats).

 Importance of systolic blood pressure reading

 Heart pump’s blood into the blood vessels, enough systolic BP requires pushing blood to all parts of your body.
 Systolic pressure generates a blood flow to all branches to provide oxygen and nutrients for every body cell.

 Aging increases the importance of systolic blood pressure.
 It rises with age because of the hardening of the arteries; this is a natural process.

 High and low systolic blood pressure

-If the systolic number is low, your body cells are unable to get required oxygen and nutrients.
+If the systolic number is low, your body cells are unable to get the required oxygen and nutrients.
 It may even lead to cell death.
-A number less than 90 mmHg are considering as low called hypotension.
+Less than 90 mmHg are considering as low called hypotension.

 If the systolic number is high, your blood vessels are becoming harder (start losing elasticity) and develop scars.
 It may cause blood vessel blockage or rupture leads to organ damage or even failure.
 If the number is over 140 mmHg, it is considering as high called hypertension.
-If only the systolic blood pressure is more than 140 mmHg, but the diastolic maintains normal at less than 80 mmHg known as isolated systolic hypertension.
+If only the systolic blood pressure is more than 140 mmHg, but the diastolic maintains average at less than 80 mmHg known as isolated systolic hypertension.